austinsonger/GitTrust/README.md

 - `smimesign` utility.
 - Access to Okta for identity and access management.

+## Handling of Device Trust Certificates

+### Certificate Profile Configuration

+- Kandji allows you to configure and deploy certificate profiles to Apple devices.
+This feature is used for services requiring a valid certificate trust chain or apps that support certificate-based authentication​​.
+- Kandji supports PKCS #1-formatted certificate files (.cer, .crt, .der) containing only the certificate, and PKCS #12-formatted files (.p12, .pfx) that include both the certificate and its corresponding private key​​.
+- For PKCS #12-formatted certificates, Kandji provides options for naming the certificate, setting a password, uploading the certificate file, allowing apps to access the private key, and preventing the private key from being extracted from the keychain​​.

+### Okta Device Trust Integration
+- Kandji's Okta Device Trust (ODT) integration combines device management with Okta's app management capabilities.
+This integration is built on Okta Identity Engine (OIE) and streamlines the setup and configuration of ODT by automatically deploying ODT configurations to devices​​.
+- The integration ensures that Kandji-managed Apple devices are recognized before users can access Okta-protected apps, enabling password-less authentication experiences like Okta FastPass​​.
+- Once ODT is set up, enabled, and scoped to your blueprints in Kandji, settings payloads are automatically configured and delivered to Apple devices.
+This includes a unique Okta SCEP certificate per device used in the device registration process and configurations for macOS, iOS, and iPadOS devices to integrate with Okta Verify​

 ## Setting Up Kandji
 Kandji is used for deploying PKCS #12-formatted S/MIME certificates to Apple devices.